patglanz/Cisco-Spark-API-with-bash/README.md

 This script collection ist meant to be used with the Cisco Spark Cloud Services.
 Go here to learn more about Cisco Spark: https://www.ciscospark.com/.
 Usage: sparkmessage.sh "Whatever you have to say"
-Requirements: A descent linux distribution that goes along with a bash shell plus curl and a spark account.
+Requirements: A descent linux distribution that goes along with a bash shell plus curl and a cisco spark account, which you can obtain here, free of charge: https://www.ciscospark.com